Almond Milk or Coconut Milk

 The Origin of Almonds Milk or Coconut Milk

-The phrase almond milk or coconut milk is modern, but the products are old.
+The phrase Nut milk or coconut milk is modern, but the products are old.

 Almond milk dates back to the Middle Ages.
 People used it as a dairy substitute during fasting.
 Coconut milk comes from Southeast Asia.
 It has been used for centuries in cooking and medicine.